-(3) The tax administrator may, with the written consent of the Chief or the CEO, assign the performance of any duties of the tax administrator to any officer, employee, contractor or agent of the First Nation.
+(3) The tax administrator may, with the consent of the Seton Lake Administrator, assign the performance of any duties of the tax administrator to any officer, employee, contractor or agent of the First Nation.

-(4) The tax administrator's responsibilities include

-(a) the collection of taxes and the enforcement of payment under this Law; and

-(b) the day to day management of the First Nation's local revenue account.
+- (4) The tax administrator's responsibilities include - (a) the collection of taxes and the enforcement of payment under this Law; and - (b) the day to day management of the First Nation's local revenue account.